Population-scale dietary interests during the COVID-19 pandemic: Results

-We next compare the surplus of food interest at its peak during the first wave of the \covid pandemic with the surplus of interest during the Christmas week of 2019, across countries.
-We exclude India, a country with a Hindu majority, where there are no prominent increases in food interest during the Christmas week (Figure \ref{fig:total}).
-When comparing to Christmas holidays, the surplus of food interest at its peak during the first wave of the \covid pandemic is on average 1.6 times as high as the surplus of interest during the Christmas week, while the total surplus of interest in the first six months of 2020 is on average 13.5 as high as the surplus of food interest in the Christmas week of 2019.
-The increases in food interest are drastic in India, too, with food interest at the peak of mobility restrictions surpassing 10 pre-pandemic standard deviations.
-Note that Denmark, the country with the mildest mobility restrictions, contrary to all other studied countries, had no notable overall increase in food interest in 2020 (Figure \ref{fig:total}).
+We next compare the surplus of food interest at its peak during the first wave of the \covid pandemic with the surplus of interest during the Christmas week of 2019 across countries.
+We exclude countries with a non-Christian majority (India, Indonesia, Japan, Egypt, and Nigeria), where there are no prominent increases in food interest during Christmas week (Figure \ref{fig:total}).
+When comparing to Christmas holidays, the surplus of food interest at its peak during the first wave of the \covid pandemic is on average 1.9 times higher than the surplus of interest during Christmas week, while the total surplus of interest in the first six months of 2020 is on average 18.8 higher than the surplus of food interest in the Christmas week of 2019.

+The increases in food interest are drastic in India, Indonesia, and Nigeria, too, with food interest at the peak of mobility restrictions surpassing 10 pre-pandemic standard deviations.
+Note that Sweden, Denmark, and Japan, the countries with the mildest government\hyp mandated mobility restrictions \cite{hale2020oxford,yamamoto2020psychological,born2021lockdown,olagnier2020covid}, contrary to all other studied countries, had no notable overall increase in food interest in 2020 (Figure \ref{fig:total}).

 Next, similarly, in Figure \ref{fig:modes_zscore}, we examine the temporal evolution of the interest in the four modes of accessing food reflecting whether they relate to consuming food at home or outside of home, and orthogonally, whether they are related to consuming food prepared by persons within the household or food prepared by a third party.
-In all countries, in 2020, there was a decrease in interest in food prepared by third party, consumed outside (in red) and an increase in interest in food prepared within the household, consumed at home (in blue) coinciding with the onset of the first wave of the \covid pandemic in the first half of 2020.
+In all countries, in 2020, there was a decrease in interest in food prepared by third parties and consumed outside (in red) and an increase in interest in food prepared within the household and consumed at home (in blue) coinciding with the onset of the first wave of the \covid pandemic in the first half of 2020.